Rockies vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been chosen as underdogs in 61 games this year and have walked away with the win 26 times (42.6%) in those games.
+- The Rockies have come away with 26 wins in the 62 contests they have been listed as the underdogs in this season.

-- Colorado has been at least a +200 moneyline underdog four times this season, but was upset in all of those games.
+- Colorado has played as an underdog of +240 or more once this season and lost that game.

-- The moneyline set for this matchup implies the Rockies have a 33.3% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 29.4% chance of pulling out a win.

-- Colorado's games have gone over the total in 30 of its 70 chances.
+- Games involving Colorado have gone over the total set by sportsbooks in 30 of 71 chances this season.

-- The Rockies have posted a record of 8-4-0 against the spread this season.
+- The Rockies are 8-4-0 against the spread in their 12 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!